Meiryo7743/covid-19-ichikawa/content/cards/predicted-number-of-toei-subway-passengers/index.en.md

     chart: true
     table: false
 date: "2020-05-22T00:00:00+09:00"
-title: "Estimated number of Toei subway passengers"
+title: "Changes in the number of passengers on Toei Subway"
 weight: 30
 ---

 {{<chart_subway>}}

-- Relative figure based on the average number of users from January 20 to 24 (Total number of passengers passing through the ticket gates of the four Toei subway lines).
+- Relative index that is based on the average of passengers passed through the ticket gates of Toei Subway on January 20 to 24, 2020
-- The number is published as preliminary figures and may be revised as confirmed data at a later date
+- The value is published as preliminary, and might be modified later